rockobonaparte/cloaca/README.md

 Then add on top of this a scheduler that can gleefully leap between scripts as they get blocked on awaitables.

+We can flip this around and I can list things I have not done at all:
+1. Support any of the standard Python libraries.
+I have some ambitions of trying to get a pure-Python one to work to demonstrate compatibility.
+2. Python's own async-await.
+Hypocritically, for all the focus on green threading and coroutines, I do not support Python's own syntax for this kind of thing.
+3. Multithreading.
+I don't personally plan to implement multithreading.
+4. Type checking and PEP-484 type hints.
+I had not even started using this standard when I started the project due to my day job trying to stick to the most ancient Python possible.
+Angels sang when I used it for the first time and I feel bad I missed it.
+5. Any standard I/O. No files, sockets, whatever.
+I import .NET libraries or embeddable calls to do these operations.

+There's a [document listing current levels of support](support.md) for things and a [todo document that maps TODO items](todo.md).

 ## State serialization?

 Uhh I haven't really pushed on this yet.
 My intention ultimately is to be able to save a script's context using a serializer,